zakyaakram/CloudDevOpsProject/README.md

 </div>

-This project successfully demonstrates a complete **enterprise-grade DevOps lifecycle** using modern AWS cloud-native technologies.
+This project demonstrates a complete **enterprise-grade DevOps lifecycle** using modern AWS cloud-native technologies.

-The entire workflow — from infrastructure provisioning to Kubernetes deployment — is fully automated using:
+The workflow — from infrastructure provisioning to Kubernetes deployment — is fully automated using:

 - ☁️ AWS Cloud Infrastructure
 - 🏗️ Terraform Infrastructure as Code